Skin Editor Properties

 The skin settings are available when no element is selected.
 To deselect an element and return to these settings, click in the outer part of the canvas.

 Width & Height – This will adjust the canvas’s width and height, measured in pixels.
 To get a better idea of how your skin will look on output, set the size to the project’s output window size.

 Grid – Adjust the canvas’s grid in pixels.
 For example, a setting of 10, will create a grid of 10 pixel squares.

 Use margins to set extra space outside of the panorama window (Top, Bottom, Left, Right) to display elements outside of it.
 These elements could be anything from maps, thumbnails and buttons.

 Variables are powerful little tools that can help simplify automation within a skin.
-An example use would be to define skin themes; like changing languages, or the skin’s colors, etc. You can assign logic blocks to elements and use a single Mouse-click action to change themes.
+An example of use would be to define skin themes.
+You can assign logic blocks to elements and use a single mouse-click action to change themes.

 Variables can be used as custom triggers in logic blocks.

 Each variable has the option to apply a Logic Blocks.

 Name – The name of the variable.
 This will show up in the Triggers list in a logic block and in the Set Variable Value in Skin Actions.